Congress takes up controversy over 5G service near airports

 AP Airlines Writer

-Congress is delving into a showdown between telecommunications and airline interests over the rollout of new, high-speed wireless service that raised concerns about interference with key equipment on planes.
+Lawmakers wondered aloud Thursday how a showdown between two federal agencies over the rollout of new high-speed wireless service reached crisis proportions last month, but they were short on answers to a dispute that raised concerns about interference with key equipment on some planes.

-Some flights have been canceled since the new networks were turned on last month, but predictions of widespread cancellations turned out to be wrong.
+Some flights have been canceled since Verizon and AT&T turned on their new networks last month, but predictions of widespread cancellations turned out to be wrong.
 The Federal Aviation Administration has cleared 90% of the nation’s airline fleet to land during poor visibility at airports near 5G cell towers.

-Still, at a hearing Thursday, lawmakers said the matter — a standoff between two federal agencies — should never have reached the point that the White House had to step in to get limits on 5G service near airports.
+Those approvals are being made each month, plane by plane, based on the model of radio altimeter that they use to measure their height above the ground.
+Some “lower-performing” planes are still restricted, and a permanent fix for the entire fleet is likely at least a year away, FAA Administrator Stephen Dickson said during a hearing of the House aviation subcommittee.

+The CEOs of American Airlines and United Airlines have said they don’t expect any more disruptions.
+However, more than half of the planes operated by regional airlines remain restricted during bad weather, said Faye Malarkey Black, president of a trade group for the smaller carriers, some of which operate flights for American Eagle, United Express and Delta Connection.

+Dickson said FAA couldn’t authorize low-visibility flights near the new signals until it got information from the telecom companies about the location, height and power of their 5G towers.

+The FAA chief said regulators and experts from both industries are now working together.
+Last week, the FAA said that new data from the companies cleared the way for activating more towers close to airports.

-House Transportation Committee Chairman Peter DeFazio, D-Ore., blamed the Federal Communications Commission, which approved plans by Verizon and AT&T to launch faster and more reliable 5G service using the C-Band part of the radio spectrum that is close to the range used by radio altimeters.
-Those devices measure the height of planes above the ground and are critical for landing when visibility is limited by bad weather.
+House Transportation Committee Chairman Peter DeFazio, D-Ore., blamed the clash on the FCC, which approved plans by Verizon and AT&T to launch faster and more reliable 5G service using the C-Band part of the radio spectrum that is close to the range used by airplane altimeters, which are critical for landing in poor visibility.

-DeFazio said he and aviation interests raised concerns about possible interference as early as 2018, but the FCC ignored them and auctioned off 5G spectrum without ensuring there would be no interference with aviation.
+DeFazio said he and aviation interests raised concerns about possible interference for several years, but the FCC ignored them and auctioned off 5G spectrum without ensuring there would be no interference with aviation.

 “Having a dropped call is way less serious than having a dropped airplane,” he said.

-The FCC has said it provided an adequate buffer between C-Band and radio altimeters to prevent interference.
+The FCC has said it provided enough buffer between C-Band and radio altimeters to prevent interference.

-FAA Administrator Stephen Dickson detailed the agency’s attempts to raise concerns with the FCC.
-He said analysis of new information from the wireless companies has allowed his agency to clear more planes, but that concerns haven’t been eliminated for all altimeters.
+FCC Chairwoman Jessica Rosenworcel was invited to testify but had a conflict, according to an agency spokesman, who declined to describe the conflict.
+He said that Rosenworcel spoke separately on Wednesday with DeFazio and the chairman of the aviation subcommittee, Rep. Rick Larsen, D-Wash.

 The FCC and the telecom companies say that 40 other countries have rolled out C-Band 5G service without any reports of radio interference with planes.
-Aviation groups counter that most of those countries have lower-power 5G signals than the U.S or imposed other restrictions on the service to prevent interference.
+Aviation groups say those countries have lower-power 5G signals or impose other restrictions on the service to prevent interference, a claim that is disputed by the telecom industry.

-Dozens of flights were canceled last month because of 5G concerns, but widespread cancellations were avoided.

-The committee was scheduled to hear from several representatives of the airline industry, and the president of a telecommunications trade group.
-The wireless industry official said aviation concerns were based on a 2020 study that she said was flawed.
+Meredith Baker, president of the Cellular Telecommunications Industry Association, said that an aviation group’s 2020 study that raised serious concern about interference was flawed and distorted by presenting worst-case scenarios.

+DeFazio and Larsen countered that aviation safety requires considering even implausible events.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.